corasan/modal-sheet/README.md

 > [!WARNING]
-> This package is still in development and not ready for production use.
-Extremely unstable and may have breaking changes.
+> This package is still in development and not fully featured yet.
+Please use with caution.

 ## Installation